Get Inside the Huddle with Coach Rollins and the Defensive Backs

 Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

-Jason Rollins, the longest tenured coach on the Tulane coaching staff, enters his seventh season as a secondary coach for the Wave in 2014, and for the first time, he will also add the role of special teams coordinator to his coaching duties.
+Jason Rollins, the longest tenured coach on the Tulane coaching staff, enters his eighth season as a secondary coach for the Wave in 2015, and begins his first season as a co-defensive coordinator.

 In 2013, Rollins’ secondary was a big reason why the Green Wave made their first bowl appearance since the 2002 season.
 The team was second in the nation in turnovers created with 35 (16 fumble recoveries and 19 interceptions), thanks in large part to the individual success by second-team All-America honoree Lorenzo Doss.
 The cornerback picked off a team-high seven passes - returning two for touchdowns - while also forcing two fumbles.
 Five other members of his secondary tallied at least one interception, totalling 15 of the team’s 19.
 The 19 interceptions by the squad ranked sixth in the entire nation.